Annenberg in Public Service

 What’s the funding fine print?

-- Accepted students are eligible for a stipend of up to $4,000 for internships lasting a minimum of eight weeks with at least 20 hours per week.
+- Accepted students are eligible for a stipend of up to $5,000 for internships lasting a minimum of eight weeks with at least 20 hours per week.
 Total amounts awarded are based on number of hours the internship requires, whether the internship is in person or remote, and the amount of salary/funding they will receive from the internship or other institutional sources.

 - Students must have received a documented internship offer at the time of application or must submit paperwork indicating that an internship offer will be made upon receipt of an AIPS fellowship.